― J.D. (Justyn Dillingham), Sunday, 26 March 2006 05:11 (sixteen years ago) link

 wondering if clavdia and hans did it seems to be point-missing to a degree as hans' particular sensitivities and the movement of time in the sanatorium would suggest that any abrupt intimacy would be kinda like fucking, which is i guess why his later explanation to peeperkorn works ("why yes we were lovers, i asked to borrow her pen on mardi gras"). incidentally hans' affection strikes me as pretty queer in design, not just bc he confuses clavdia with a boy he loved in school.

-― who is extremely unqualified to review this pop album (BradNelson), Tuesday, 27 December 2016 05:54 (three years ago) link
+― who is extremely unqualified to review this pop album (BradNelson), Tuesday, 27 December 2016 05:54 (five years ago) link

 also peeperkorn is one of my fav characters in all of literature what a ridiculous person

-― who is extremely unqualified to review this pop album (BradNelson), Tuesday, 27 December 2016 05:55 (three years ago) link
+― who is extremely unqualified to review this pop album (BradNelson), Tuesday, 27 December 2016 05:55 (five years ago) link

 poor dull cute Joachim